ClearPath

 What testing validated

-The score alert causal chain (100% comprehension) · Cyan score color (all 5 participants noted it felt non-alarming) · 3-step action plan limit ("actually a relief") · Material Design aesthetic ("feels fun, not like an intimidating bank app")
+The score alert causal chain (100% comprehension) · White score color (all 5 participants noted it felt non-alarming) · 3-step action plan limit ("actually a relief") · Material Design aesthetic ("feels fun, not like an intimidating bank app")

-Key 01
+Key finding 01

 Before